-Reads one or more PCP archive logs and creates a temporally merged and reduced PCP archive log as output.
+Reads one or more PCP archives and creates a temporally merged and reduced PCP archive as output.

-Creates PCP archive logs of performance metrics over time.
-Many tools accept these PCP archive logs as alternative sources of metrics for retrospective analysis.
+Creates PCP archives of performance metrics over time.
+Many tools accept these PCP archives as alternative sources of metrics for retrospective analysis.

 Provides REST APIs, archive discovery, and both PCP and Redis protocol proxying when executing PCP or Redis client tools through a network firewall system.